giovannipbonin/ieee-program/README.md

 - [ ] [How to Work at Google: Tech Resume Preparation (video)](https://www.youtube.com/watch?v=8npJLXkcmu8)

 ## Resources that helped my career
-- Code2040: a wonderful fellowship program for latinos and african-american students who want to work in Silicon Valley, it made a huge impact in my career on the professional side and exposing me to the industry as well as spending a whole summer completing a program where I met extremely talented people working in companies across the Silicon Valley who are also motivated to fix the world's greatest problems as seen in our communities:  www.code2040.org
+- Code2040: a wonderful fellowship program for Latinos and African-American students who want to work in Silicon Valley.
+  It made a huge impact in my career by exposing me to the industry, and I spent a whole summer meeting extremely talented people working in companies across Silicon Valley who are also motivated to fix the world's greatest problems:  www.code2040.org
 - Google: Seriously, use it.
-If you have a question, instead of beating your head against the wall just Google it, unless you are doing an exercise and you are not supposed to Google the answer.
+If you have a question, instead of beating your head against the wall, just Google it, unless you are doing an exercise and you are not supposed to Google the answer.
 But no one is supposed to know what a Turing Machine is without first learning it.
-So if you feel disencouraged, just remember that it's never too late to pick up on something, there are so many resources out there for free.
+So if you feel discouraged, just remember that it's never too late to pick up on something.
+There are so many resources out there for free.
 - Coursera (www.coursera.org): With the above in mind, Coursera made a huge impact in my career.
   When I realized I could learn anything I wanted from the best professors in the world, and for free.
 And that if I wanted to impress recruiters
   I could also get a certificate from Stanford.
 It really pays off to show you are investing in your skills.
   Disclaimer: the favorite startup in the world I mentioned I will be joining is Coursera, but that's the reason why I will be joining them, because it made a huge impact in my life. www.coursera.org
-- Pramp: I used this a couple times, it's a cool mock interview platform where you can schedule mock interviews with strangers
+- Pramp: I used this a couple times, it's a cool platform where you can schedule mock interviews with strangers

 Reading at home: